DrDad0217/GH_DrDad0217.github.io/_posts/2022-09-30-UsingParentheses.md

 Restart-Computer -Computername (Get-Content 'C:\Computerlist.txt')
 ```

-By including the parentheses you are telling Powershell to load the content surrounded by them first, by the time `Restart-Computer` goes to read the data from the `-Computername` parameter all of the machine names have already been loaded.
-Here is an example I run whenever I want to inspect ***Just*** the parameters of the command
+By including the parentheses you are telling Powershell to load the content enclosed in the parentheses, by the time `Restart-Computer` goes to read the data from the `Computername` parameter  the computer names have already been loaded.
+A simple one liner to perform an action on multiple computers.

-### Examples
-`Summary of how much time has passed since you were born`
+#### How much time has passed since you were born? :clock10:
 ```powershell
 (Get-Date) - (Get-Date 02/17/1993)
 ```
 ![DateExample](Get-Date-Example-03.png)
+Looks like I have been alive a whopping `10,828` days!
+This example included loading two different dates using the `Get-Date` command, so how does this happen?
+1. The content in the `Get-Date` commands surrounded by `()` get loaded first.
+2. We use the `-` operator to subtract the first date from the second.
+The first date being the current date, the second being my birthday.

-`Retrieve all parameters from cmdlet`
+#### Retrieve all parameters from cmdlet
 ```powershell
 (Get-command Get-Process).Parameters
 ```